pymumu/smartdns/ReadMe_en.md

     * Cache mechanism to make access faster.
     * Asynchronous log, audit log mechanism, does not affect DNS query performance while recording information.
     * Domain group mechanism, specific domain names use specific upstream server group queries to avoid privacy leakage.
+    * The second DNS supports customizing more behavior.

 1. What is the best practices for upstream server configuration?
     Smartdns has a speed measurement mechanism.
 When configuring an upstream server, it is recommended to configure multiple upstream DNS servers, including servers in different regions, but the total number is recommended to be around 10.
 Recommended configuration